 As detailed elsewhere, the goal of our lab is to develop innovative research on the biology of ageing, in particular in the context of large-scale -omics approaches.
 We use different methods combining experimental, theoretical, and computational approaches.
 Experimentally, we have extensive experience in mammalian cell biology, though we are not restricted to one model system and students may develop their own independent research projects.
 A multidisciplinary outlook and collaborations are encouraged.

-The University of Liverpool is a member of the Russell Group of research-intensive UK universities and it boasts a unique combination of research expertise in biological, medical, and veterinary sciences.
-Several groups across campus study ageing and we have close links with the Institute for Ageing and Chronic Disease.
-Liverpool is a vibrant multicultural city in England's Northwest.
-We also have collaborations with many other UK labs and with researchers in the US, Israel, Denmark, The Netherlands, China, Germany, Italy, Portugal, Canada and Spain.
+The University of Liverpool is a member of the Russell Group of research-intensive UK universities.
+It boasts a unique combination of research expertise in biological, medical, and veterinary sciences.
+Several groups across campus study ageing and age-related diseases, and we have extensive local collaborations.
+We also collaborate with many other UK institutions (Manchester, Birmingham, Cambridge, Oxford, Sheffield, Newcastle, Imperial, NHS, etc.) and with researchers in the US (inc. Harvard, MIT, USC and the Buck Institute), Israel, China, Singapore, India, Denmark, Sweden, The Netherlands, Germany, Italy, Portugal, Ireland, Canada, Russia and Spain.
 Although traveling is not essential, it is therefore possible to acquire additional expertize in other labs.

 Potential students, postdocs, collaborators, etc. are welcome to contact and/or visit us for informal discussions.